-- Payload Verification - Creation of signed payload packages - Verification and decoding of signed payload packages - General key utility functions - Importing and exporting asymmetric key DER encoded files into the CoreLockr Crypto system - Functions for converting between DER-encoded and CoreLockr Crypto format signatures and public keys - Printing out the contents of loaded keys for debugging
+- + Payload Verification - Creation of signed payload packages - Verification and decoding of signed payload packages - + General key utility functions - Importing and exporting asymmetric key DER encoded files into the CoreLockr Crypto system - Functions for converting between DER-encoded and CoreLockr Crypto format signatures and public keys - Printing out the contents of loaded keys for debugging

-In the Kit, corelockr/corelockr payload verification contains:
+In the Kit, corelockr_payload_verification contains:

-- lib, two versions of the library are available: libclrpv.a for building applications for the board, and libclrpv x86 64.a for building applications for Linux x86_64 systems (for creating packages)
+- + lib, two versions of the library are available: libclrpv.a for building applications for the board, and libclrpv_x86_64.a for building applications for Linux x86_64 systems (for creating packages)

-- include, header files
+- + include, header files

-- docs, library documentation
+- + docs, library documentation

-- bin, a shell script that uses OpenSSL for creating payload packages in case the API library is unavailable in the system
+- + bin, a shell script that uses OpenSSL for creating payload packages in case the API library is unavailable in the system

-- payload_package_format.txt, description of the encoded package format for those who wish to create package files with their own software
+- + payload_package_format.txt, description of the encoded package format for those who wish to create package files with their own software

-- README.txt, general API information
+- + README.txt, general API information

-- COPYRIGHT, copyright notice
+- + COPYRIGHT, copyright notice

-- example, application with source code
+- + example, application with source code

-- example_key_utility, application with source code
+- + example_key_utility, application with source code

-Sections 5.1 Payload Verification Example and 5.2 Key Utilities Example describe the example applications.
+Sections 6.1 Payload Verification Example and 6.2 Key Utilities Example describe the example applications.

-5.1.
+6.1.
 Payload Verification Example